elgohr-update/xNok-slack-chat-resource/Readme.md

 - `message`: *Optional*.
 The message to send described in YAML.
 - `message_file`: *Optional*.
 The file containing the message to send described in JSON.
+- `update_ts`: *Optional*.
+Instead of pusting new message update this message. (support interpolation see below)

 Either `message` or `message_file` must be present.
 If both are present, `message_file` takes precedence and `message` is ignored.

 The message is described just as the argument to the [`chat.postMessage`](https://api.slack.com/methods/chat.postMessage) method of the Slack API.
 All fields are supported, except that `token` and `channel` are ignored and instead the resource configuration in `source` is used.

-When using `message`, some message parameters support string interpolation to insert contents of arbitrary files or values of environment variables.
+When using `message` and `message_file`, some message parameters support string interpolation to insert contents of arbitrary files or values of environment variables.
 The following table gives rules for substitution:

 | Pattern | Substituted By |
 |---------|----------------|